Summer Safety Tips in Limerick

 Some pets become so frightened during thunderstorms that they attempt to escape.
 Sometimes, these attempts are successful, and the pet goes missing.
 If your pet is fearful of severe weather, keep these things in mind:

 - A microchip greatly increases your pet’s chances of being found and traced back to you.
-If your pet isn’t microchipped, talk to us!
+If your pet isn’t microchipped, call us at (610) 489-2848!

 - Fear of thunder and other loud noises isn’t so uncommon among pets, and we can help treat it.
 Contact our animal hospital for advice and recommendations!